cvxgrp/osmm/README.md

 The oracle function `f( ,W)` is convex in `x`, defined by PyTorch, and can be automatically differentiated by PyTorch.
 The structured function `g` is convex, defined by CVXPY, and can contain constraints and variables additional to `x`.

-Variable `x` can be a scalar, a vector, or a matrix.
+The variable can be a scalar, a vector, or a matrix.
+It does not have to be named as `x` in the code.

 `osmm` is suitable for cases where `W` contains a large data matrix, as will be shown in an example later when we introduce the efficiency.